 Yet, more than any shiny trophy, it is the trust bestowed upon us by the audience that remains our greatest honour.
 This trust is reflected in the fact that our partner, BBC News, has its largest international audience in India.
 Such recognition is a testament to our shared commitment to truth, integrity, and the power of storytelling.

 We also have three daily, five-day-a-week TV programmes in Hindi, Telugu, and Tamil that are beamed to millions of viewers on our partner stations in India.
 The programs are broadcast live or recorded in state-of-the-art studios in our Delhi bureau.
+BBC News Hindi produces a daily news bulletin on partner channel News24 covering global news events for Indian audiences.

 With around 30 staff reporters in multiple languages and more than 100 stringers and contributors, we have a strong network of well-trained journalists across India.
 Apart from our headquarters in Delhi, we have small but vibrant teams in Chandigarh, Ahmedabad, Mumbai, Chennai, and Hyderabad.